Monday, 1 July 2019

 Modern commentators have argued that in their studies of oral cultures and literacy of the Ancient Greeks, have argued that Ancient Greek theatre functioned as a training ground for public oratory and civic participation, contributing to the development of the Athenian democracy.

-Difference between Tragedy and Comedy
+Aristotle on the Difference between Tragedy and Comedy

 Aristotle, Poetics Chapter 2, section 1448a16